Hunter-gatherer: Social and economic structure

 A 1986 study found most hunter-gatherers have a symbolically structured sexual division of labor.
 However, it is true that in a small minority of cases, women hunted the same kind of quarry as men, sometimes doing so alongside men.
 Among the Ju'/hoansi people of Namibia, women help men track down quarry.
 In the Australian Martu, both women and men participate in hunting but with a different style of gendered division; while men are willing to take more risks to hunt bigger animals such as kangaroo for political gain as a form of "competitive magnanimity", women target smaller game such as lizards to feed their children and promote working relationships with other women, preferring a more constant supply of sustenance.

-9000-year-old remains of a female hunter along with a toolkit of projectile points and animal processing implements were discovered at the Andean site of Wilamaya Patjxa, Puno District in Peru.
+In 2018, 9000-year-old remains of a female hunter along with a toolkit of projectile points and animal processing implements were discovered at the Andean site of Wilamaya Patjxa, Puno District in Peru.
+A 2020 study inspired by this discovery found that of 27 identified burials with hunter gatherers of a known sex who were also buried with hunting tools, 11 were female hunter gatherers, while 16 were male hunter gatherers.
+Combined with uncertainties, these findings suggest that anywhere from 30 to 50 percent of big game hunters were female.
+A 2023 study that looked at studies of contemporary hunter gatherer societies from the 1800s to the present day found that women hunted in 79 percent of hunter gatherer societies.
+However, an attempted verification of this study found "that multiple methodological failures all bias their results in the same direction...their analysis does not contradict the wide body of empirical evidence for gendered divisions of labor in foraging societies".

 At the 1966 "Man the Hunter" conference, anthropologists Richard Borshay Lee and Irven DeVore suggested that egalitarianism was one of several central characteristics of nomadic hunting and gathering societies because mobility requires minimization of material possessions throughout a population.
 Therefore, no surplus of resources can be accumulated by any single member.
 Other characteristics Lee and DeVore proposed were flux in territorial boundaries as well as in demographic composition.